HR Training for Non-HR Managers

 Yes, we’re happy to adapt and design sessions to suit your needs.
 Book a FREE, no obligation, consultation to discuss your needs and get a quote for bespoke training.

-Yes, our training is provided at your venue.
+Yes, our in-person training is provided at your venue.
 Some clients use meeting rooms in their buildings, others book venues.
 There are a couple of things to consider - we need space in the room to move around.
-We won't get you running about but being able to move into smaller groups for discussion, sometimes brainstorming around a large piece of paper are examples of the activities that need space.
+We won’t get you running about but being able to move into smaller groups for discussion, sometimes brainstorming around a large piece of paper are examples of the activities that need space.

 In addition, our trainer will need parking as training comes with a lot of kit, plus somewhere to plug a laptop in and either a screen or projector.
 We don’t use loads of slides (Jenefer isn’t a fan or either producing them or remembering to switch slides) but there are a few occasions where a diagramme or video for example help make the point.